VianneyMI/monggregate/readme.md

 ## **Overview**

-Monggregate is a library that aims at simplifying usage of MongoDB aggregation pipelines in python.
+Monggregate is a library that aims at simplifying usage of MongoDB aggregation pipelines in Python.
-It is based on MongoDB official python driver, pymongo and on [pydantic](https://pydantic-docs.helpmanual.io/).
+It is based on MongoDB official Python driver, pymongo and on [pydantic](https://pydantic-docs.helpmanual.io/).

 ### Features

-- Provides an OOP interface to the aggregation pipeline.
+- Provides an Object Oriented Programming (OOP) interface to the aggregation pipeline.
-- Allows you to focus on your requirements rather than MongoDB syntax
+- Allows you to focus on your requirements rather than MongoDB syntax.
 - Integrates all the MongoDB documentation and allows you to quickly refer to it without having to navigate to the website.
 - Enables autocompletion on the various MongoDB features.
 - Offers a pandas-style way to chain operations on data.